-Until recently, the gap between social cognition and molecular and cellular neuroscience has seemed unbridgeable, given the complexities of linking social constructs such as theory of mind with simple causal neural networks [628].
-However, the emergence of cognitive neuropsychology in the 1970s illustrated the potential of a productive synthesis between cognitive psychology and clinical neuroscience in addressing common questions of how the mind/brain works.
-Cognitive neuroscience will continue to prove important in evaluating the cognitive effects of drugs and the intellectual sequelae of chronic drug use.
-A similar initiative in 'social cognitive neuroscience' (SCN), embracing developments in 'affective neuroscience' and 'neuroeconomics' promises to be of considerable importance for understanding the nature of addiction in its social context.
+Until recently, the gap between social cognition and molecular and cellular neuroscience has seemed unbridgeable given the complexities of linking social constructs such as theory of mind with simple causal neural networks [628].
+However, the emergence of cognitive neuropsychology in the 1970s illustrated the potential of a productive synthesis of cognitive psychology and clinical neuroscience in addressing common questions of how the mind/brain works.
+Cognitive neuroscience will continue to prove important in the objective evaluation of cognitive effects of drugs and the intellectual sequelae of chronic drug use.
+A similar initiative in 'social cognitive neuroscience', embracing developments in 'affective neuroscience' and 'neuroeconomics' promises to be of considerable importance for understanding the nature of addiction in its social context.

-SCN is a systematic and theoretically driven approach designed to aid understanding of social and emotional phenomena in terms of the interaction between motivations and social factors that influence behaviour; information-processing mechanisms that underlie social-level phenomena; and the brain mechanisms that instantiate cognitive-level processes [628-631].
-The concern with neural substrates underlying normal social cognitive mechanisms links social neuroscience to the basic neurosciences and has been facilitated by the increasing availability of methodologies for investigating neural function in non-brain-damaged adults.
-SCN bridges the gap between social cognition and neuroscience by exploring how the brain influences social processes as well as how social processes that give rise to social cognition are a subset of more general cognitive operations, or whether instead there are unique processes governing social cognition [628; 629].
+Social cognitive neuroscience (SCN) is a systematic and theoretically driven approach designed to understand social and emotional phenomena in terms of the interaction between motivations and social factors that influence behaviour, information-processing mechanisms that underlie social-level phenomena, and the brain mechanisms that instantiate cognitive-level processes [628-631].
+The concern with neural substrates underlying normal social cognitive mechanisms links social neuroscience to the basic neurosciences and has been facilitated by the increasing availability of methodologies for investigating neural function in non-brain damaged adults.
+SCN bridges the gap between social cognition and neuroscience by exploring how the brain influences social process as well as how social processes influence the brain [632].
+Of particular interest is the issue of whether the processes that give rise to social cognition are a subset of more general cognitive operations, or whether instead there are unique processes governing social cognition [628; 629].

-Although still in its infancy, the SCN approach has already been successfully applied to a broad range of topics in the social sciences [628] and neuropsychiatric conditions which potentially include addiction [633].
-It is proving possible to elucidate the neural and cognitive mechanisms underlying more complex social constructs such as volition [634]; attribution theory [628; 635; 636]; self-regulation [637]; cognitive reappraisal [638]; attitudes [636]; mental representation of self [639; 640]; reward [641]; beliefs [642]; emotions [643; 644], deception [645]; empathy [646]; theory of mind [647]; cognitive control [648]; intuition [649]; moral emotions [650]; and complex social and economic judgements such as decision making [651; 652].
+Although still in its infancy, the social cognitive neuroscience approach has already been successfully applied to a broad range of topics in the social sciences [628] and neuropsychiatric conditions which potentially include addiction [633].
+It is proving possible to elucidate the neural and cognitive mechanisms underlying more complex social constructs such as volition [634]; attribution theory [628; 635; 636]; self regulation [637]; cognitive reappraisal [638]; attitudes [636]; mental representation of self [639; 640]; reward [641]; beliefs [642]; emotions [643; 644], deception [645]; empathy

+[646]; theory of mind [647]; cognitive control [648]; intuition [649]; moral emotions [650] and complex social and economic judgements such as decision-making [651; 652].